autoscalerhq/Autoscaler/CONTRIBUTING.md

 ### Naming Conventions

 * folders and files use lower case one word if possible, if not, use snake_case.
 * All url routes should be kebab-case.
 * function names must be PascalCase when exported, and camelCase when internal.
+For more information read [Effective Go](https://go.dev/doc/effective_go)

 ### Validation